svevia/spring-petclinic/README.md

 doesn't require a person to have any dev tools installed as all building happens in the docker image
 - Change database initialization from default springboot directives to manually configured beans because springboot doesn't support automatic initialization of multiple datasources.
+- Add a fake "diagnostics" page just for some interesting demo content.